KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Stack videos
 To make it easier to visually analyse the videos created by phase_coh_freq() one can put them in a 2x2 grid enabling to pause at times of interest.
-The videos have to be in the same directory as the Jupyter notbook running this code. \
+The videos have to be in the same directory as the Jupyter notebook running this code. \
 Note that the videos have to have the same number of images and framerate.

     G = nx.watts_strogatz_graph(100, 12, 0)